Sunday, September 27, 2009

 If you ignore the obviously religious bits, this is a rather remarkable and heartwarming assertion.
 It is a Church of England church, which is probably one of the most egalitarian and liberal religious establishments I have ever seen.
 I mean, they have women priests (hope that is the correct word), gay bishops etc. As far as I know, they welcome just about anyone inside their church, regardless of religion, unlike the Catholic and Orthodox Christian Churches.
 Rather like Buddhist temples, though I think Buddhists are the most tolerant of the whole lot.

-I wish the Catholic Church, the Hindu religious establishment and the Muslim religious establishment had the basic human decency to say something. similar And as an Indian, I wish all temples, mosques and churches in India had something like this posted at their gates.
+I wish the Catholic Church, the Hindu religious establishment and the Muslim religious establishment had the basic human decency to say something similar.
+And as an Indian, I wish all those temples, mosques and churches in India had something like this posted at their gates or doors or whatever.

 Now that would be a first step to solving a lot of problems.